AbdumalikK/ToDoApp/README.md

 # to-do-list-app
- to do list appllication is wrote with Html, Css, Bootstrap, JavaScript , jQuery
+To Do List Appllication is wrote with Html, Bootstrap, jQuery